The Edmonton Oilers have drafted a number of exceptional hockey players since the franchise entered the National Hockey League in 1979.

 The Great Debate

-Have your say!
-Which do you think is the greatest NHL Draft in Edmonton Oilers history?
-Is it the class of 1979 led by Kevin Lowe, Mark Messier and Glenn Anderson, or is it the class of 1980, led by Paul Coffey, Jari Kurri and Andy Moog?
+So, what do you think?
+Which of these two draft classes is the greatest in Edmonton Oilers history?
+Is it the class of 1979 led by Kevin Lowe, Mark Messier, and Glenn Anderson, or is it the class of 1980, led by Paul Coffey, Jari Kurri, and Andy Moog?

-Both classes contained two future Hockey Hall of Fame Inductees, while all of those who played for the Oilers helped fuel the teams incredible success of the 1980’s.
+Both classes contained two future Hockey Hall of Fame Inductees, while all of those who played for the Oilers helped fuel the teams’ incredible success of the 1980s.
+Few hockey dynasties can rival the Oilers of the 80s, and that team was built through these two drafts.